About the fit and apply commands

 command.
 The apply

-command generates new insight columns.
+command generates insights into new columns.

 Coefficients created through the fit